EclipticCode/Survey-Form/README.md

-This repository has HTML codes of a responsive design Survey Form
+This repository has HTML codes for a responsive design Survey Form